ayaromenok/Android_ImageMagick7/README.md

  - depends from Application.mk details
  - Android NDK(current version 15) support OpenMP with both clang and gcc toolchain (binaries provided for both)

+# OpenCL
+ - can me much faster on certain operation (blur etc)
+ - not working correctrly for now